Aloe: Uses

 Aloe species are frequently cultivated as ornamental plants both in gardens and in pots.
 Many aloe species are highly decorative and are valued by collectors of succulents.
 Aloe vera is used both internally and externally on humans as folk or alternative medicine.
 The Aloe species is known for its medicinal and cosmetic properties.
 Around 75% of Aloe species are used locally for medicinal uses.
 The plants can also be made into types of special soaps or used in other skin care products (see natural skin care).

 Numerous cultivars with mixed or uncertain parentage are grown.
-Of these, Aloe ‘Lizard Lips’ has gained the Royal Horticultural Society’s Award of Garden Merit.
+Of these, Aloe 'Lizard Lips' has gained the Royal Horticultural Society's Award of Garden Merit.

-Aloe variegata has been planted on graves in the superstitious belief that this ensures eternal life.
+Aloe variegata has been planted on graves in the belief that this ensures eternal life.

 Historical uses

 Historical use of various aloe species is well documented.
 Documentation of the clinical effectiveness is available, although relatively limited.

 Of the 500+ species, only a few were used traditionally as herbal medicines, Aloe vera again being the most commonly used species.
 Also included are A. perryi and A. ferox.
 The Ancient Greeks and Romans used Aloe vera to treat wounds.
 In the Middle Ages, the yellowish liquid found inside the leaves was favored as a purgative.
 Unprocessed aloe that contains aloin is generally used as a laxative, whereas processed juice does not usually contain significant aloin.

-Some species, particularly Aloe vera, are used in alternative medicine and first aid.
-Both the translucent inner pulp and the resinous yellow aloin from wounding the aloe plant are used externally for skin discomforts.
-As an herbal medicine, Aloe vera juice is commonly used internally for digestive discomfort.

 According to Cancer Research UK, a potentially deadly product called T-UP is made of concentrated aloe, and promoted as a cancer cure.
 They say "there is currently no evidence that aloe products can help to prevent or treat cancer in humans".